-- 1. JSC will provide standard support for the JADE product. - If a problem is encountered while JADE is running in a virtualized environment, you may be required to recreate the problem on a non-virtualized server unit, at which time JSC will provide regular support. - 3.
-You can authorize JSC to investigate the virtualization-related items at an agreed time-and-materials rate.
-If such investigation shows that the problem is related to virtualization, you can contract JSC to provide a software change to JADE in order resolve the issue, assuming such a resolution is possible. - 4.
+- 3. You can authorize JSC to investigate the virtualization-related items at an agreed time-and-materials rate.
+If such investigation shows that the problem is related to virtualization, you can contract JSC to provide a software change to Jade in order resolve the issue, assuming such a resolution is possible. - 4.
 Regardless of the problem type or source, if the problem is determined not to be related to platform virtualization, time spent on investigation and resolution will be covered as part of regular maintenance, and support will be provided as usual.